TorstenDittmann/workspace-utils/README.md

 ### "No workspaces configuration found"

+Ensure your project has one of the following:

-Ensure your root `package.json` has a `workspaces` field with package patterns.
+- Root `package.json` with a `workspaces` field
+- `pnpm-workspace.yaml` file with package patterns

 ### "Circular dependencies detected"